turkeryilmaz/openairinterface5g/doc/data_recording.md

 - Data Conversion Service (Python)

 Regarding to the APIs between different services, they are such as the following:
-- Data Control Service &rarr; Data Collection (T–Tracer) Service: The API is based on a shared memory.
+- Data Control Service -> Data Collection (T–Tracer) Service: The API is based on a shared memory.
-- Data Collection (T–Tracer) Service &rarr; 5G NR Stack: T-Tracer Framework, ethernet connection.
+- Data Collection (T–Tracer) Service -> 5G NR Stack: T-Tracer Framework, ethernet connection.
-- Data Collection (T–Tracer) Service &rarr; Data Conversion Service: The API is based on a shared memory.
+- Data Collection (T–Tracer) Service -> Data Conversion Service: The API is based on a shared memory.

 The following figure shows OAI gNB and UE with the Data Recording App system architecture.